 Winter Buyers Are Serious and Motivated – Cold and Snow really filters out those buyers that aren’t serious.
 You know those people.
 They might be interested, but they really aren’t sure.
 They don’t know what they want, so they’re just “looking,” You don’t get these people in the winter months.

 Buyers in the winter months are serious, motivated, and ready to buy.
 Often, it’s because they have to.
-Maybe their current living situation abruptly changed or they had to move for a new job – whatever the case may be, they mean business.
-Their hunt for a new home is frequently urgent.
-They also may be pining after those tax breaks before the year ends.
+Maybe their current living situation abruptly changed or they had to move for a new job – whatever the case may be, they mean business, and their hunt for a new home is frequently urgent.

 There are fewer people selling homes in the winter.
 Most people prime their homes and get ready to sell in the summer.
 And in the summer, the market is saturated.
 Potential buyers have possibly 30 plus homes to choose from.
 Yet, in the winter months, they might have only 5.
 Fewer options mean you have less competition.
 In fact, the inventory of homes falls almost 20% in some places during the fall to winter transition.
 It bumps up your chances of selling (And again, you’re more likely to get that price you want for your house).

 You’ll Be Your Real Estate Agent’s Top Priority – In the hectic summer months, your real estate agent might be stretched thin.
 Maybe it’s tough getting an appointment or perhaps you just don’t feel like your home is getting enough attention.
 This isn’t a problem in the winter.

 Winter is technically their slow season.
 Real estate agents are looking for homes to sell.
 This means they’ll want to sell yours in the winter.
 Come summer, they’ll be loaded down with a bunch of clients.
 Right now, you’re their top priority.
 You’ll get more attention – meaning your home will be listed in all the right places.
 And it will definitely be showcased the best and right way.

 Tips for Winter Selling